invertedv/testGo/docs/buildModel.md

 which takes on values 0,..,19.
 It is a hash of the loan number.
 Since it is a hash of the loan number, a given loan will always be assigned to the same bucket.
 Importantly, the hash value is uncorrelated with the other fields in the table.
-The three data sets, model/validate/assess reside in a single table.
+Using this approach, the three data sets, model/validate/assess can reside in a single table.
 The modelQuery, validateQuery and assessQuery pull disjoint sets of loans based on the loan bucket.
+Also, if the table is rebuilt, there won't be any crossover between the three datasets.

 ### Feature Processing
+{: .fw-700 }

 All continuous features are normalized by the sample mean and standard deviation.
 Discrete features are mapped into [0,1,2,...].
 The distinct levels of the feature